 Cornell Grants and Scholarships: Includes any Cornell University-administered grant, which do not have to be repaid.
 This amount may also include any other outside scholarships you have been awarded.

-Foreign Student Loan: If you have received a foreign student loan, it will need to be paid back after you graduate from Cornell.
+Foreign Student Loan: If you have received a foreign student loan, it is self-help aid that must be repaid after you graduate from Cornell.
 Payment will be deferred, and no interest will accrue as long as you remain a full-time registered student, either undergraduate or pursuing an advanced degree.
 This loan is awarded from Cornell University, so you do not need to contact an outside lender.
 You will receive more information during the summer with detailed instructions on how to accept this loan.

 Tax Withholding

-Grants and scholarships from Cornell may have tax implications for international students.
-The Internal Revenue Service (IRS) considers the amount of grants, scholarships, and allowances students receive in excess of tuition and mandatory fees, as taxable income for non-resident aliens.
+Grant and scholarship aid that exceeds "qualified education expenses" (tuition and mandatory fees) is considered taxable income by the U.S. Internal Revenue Service (IRS).
+The IRS considers the amount of grants, scholarships, and allowances students receive in excess of tuition and mandatory fees as taxable income for non-resident aliens.
 When this occurs, Cornell is required to withhold 14% of the amount that exceeds your tuition and mandatory fees.
 The withholding amount depends on your tax status and whether the United States has a tax treaty on file with your home country.

-Cornell’s tax office determines an individual’s tax status.
-In situations where withholding is required, you will see the tax withheld appear as a charge on your electronic Cashnet statement issued by the university bursar’s office.
+Cornell's tax office determines an individual's tax status.
+In situations where withholding is required, you will see the tax withheld appear as a charge on your electronic Cashnet statement issued by the university's Office of the Bursar.
 Students are encouraged to plan for these expenses each year.

 To evaluate eligibility for non-withholding, students are encouraged to complete a foreign national questionnaire with the tax office.
 Access to the online Questionnaire can be gained by emailing cu_fnis@cornell.edu and requesting a username and password.

-If the 14% withholding charge creates a financial hardship, you may apply for an institutional loan from the financial aid office to cover the withholding by completing the Undergraduate Student Appeal Form.
+If the 14% withholding charge creates a financial hardship, you may apply for an institutional loan from the financial aid office to cover the withholding by completing the Undergraduate Cost of Attendance Request.
 Include in Step 4 that you are an international student requesting a loan to cover your withholding tax.

 Documentation of Financial Support for Receiving an I-20